komiamiko/fcorbit/README.md

 ## Viewport
 **Scroll** to zoom.

+**Middle click + drag** to move.

 **Shift + scroll** to move vertically.
+Useful if you don't have a mouse.

 **Alt + Shift + scroll** to move horizontally.
+Useful if you don't have a mouse.

 It is possible to pan to about 3 times the game's view bounds.